johngodley/redirection/README.md

 `yarn build`

-To use in development mode then set `REDIRECTION_DEV_MODE` to true in PHP, and run:
+To use in development mode then run:

 `yarn start`